-Residents and ratepayers will be provided with the opportunity to make verbal submissions, discuss the Annual Business Plan and Budget and ask questions at two in-person sessions held within the community.
+Residents and ratepayers were provided with the opportunity to make verbal submissions, discuss the Annual Business Plan and Budget and ask questions at 3 (three) in-person sessions.

-These will be held on:
+These were be held on:

-- Tuesday 6 June 2023 at 10:00am at the Roxby Downs Community Hub on Richardson Place. - Thursday 8 June 2023 at 10:30am at Dunes Café on Richardson Place.
+- Tuesday 6 June 2023 at 10:00am at the Roxby Downs Community Hub on Richardson Place. - Thursday 8 June 2023 at 10:30am at Dunes Café on Richardson Place. - Thursday 8 June 2023 at 4:30pm at the Community Library.

-Facebook Session
+Facebook Presentation

-A Facebook presentation will provide an overview of the proposed Draft Annual Business Plan and Budget 2023/2024.
-Members of the public will be invited to make representations and ask questions after the release of the presentation video.
+A Facebook presentation provided an overview of the proposed Draft Annual Business Plan and Budget 2023/2024.
+Members of the public were invited to make representations and ask questions after the release of the presentation video.

-This will be held on Tuesday 13 June 2023 at at 4:30pm
+This was released on Wednesday 14 June 2023 at at 4:30pm